catkin/catkin_tools/docs/mechanics.rst

 - **Devel Space Layout** -- The organization of the **devel space**.

+  - *Linked* -- Write products from each package into independent isolated FHS trees, and symbolically link them into a merged FHS tree.
+    For more details, see `Linked Devel Space <advanced/linked_develspace>`_.
   - *Merged* -- Write products from all packages to a single FHS tree.
 This is most similar to the behavior of ``catkin_make``.
   - *Isolated* -- Write products from each package into independent isolated FHS trees. this is most similar to the behavior of ``catkin_make_isolated``.
-  - *Linked* -- Write products from each package into independent isolated FHS trees, and symbolically link them into a merged FHS tree.

 - **Install Packages** -- Enable creating and installation into the **install space**.
 - **Isolate Installs** -- Installs products into individual FHS subdirectories in the **install space**.